 Many children with ECC require surgical treatment at hospital-based dental clinics or with sedation or general anesthesia in the operating room.
 However, despite receiving such costly surgical treatment, high rates of children develop new and recurrent decay.

 Hospital-based dental clinics and dental safety net programs such as Federally Qualified Health Centers (FQHC) and school-based programs care for a disproportionate number of low-income and racial and ethnic minority children with early childhood caries.
-Many of the children end up being treated surgicallyrequire surgical treatment.
-However, with months-long backlogs for expensive operating room care and a high rate of reoccurrence relapse after treatment are common.
+Many of the children require surgical treatment.
+However, months-long backlogs for expensive operating room care and a high rate of relapse after treatment are common.

 About 28% of preschoolers and 51% of 6 to 11 year olds have cavities.